kineticstoolkit/kineticstoolkit_doc/src/python_conditions.md

     perform_task2()
 ```

 The `if` checks if a condition is met.
 Only if the condition evaluates to `True` is the following code block executed.
-Let's continue the example above:

 ```{code-cell}
 WORLD_RECORD = 240